-Prompt lecture attendance is expected.
-Although I typically do not take formal attendance, unexcused absences may be reflected in your class participation grade.
-If you must be absent for some reason, please let me know in advance.
+Prompt lecture attendance is expected and required.
+Unexcused absences will be reflected in your participation grade.
+If you must be absent for some reason, please let me and your learning team know in advance.

 If you are absent from lecture (whether excused or unexcused) it is your responsibility to obtain notes from other student(s).
 Do not come to me and ask "what did I miss?".
 On the other hand, if after obtaining notes you have specific questions or confusions regarding the topics covered, I would be happy to talk with you.